 How To Manage & Treat The Slow Healing Diabetic Foot Ulcers?

-It is clear as day that the number of diabetic patients has been on the rise.
-This situation is definitely worrisome as diabetes can reduce one’s life expectancy by 10 years!
 Often times this disease is only detected once complications such as heart attack, stroke, diabetic retinopathy, and neuropathy arise.
-Another commonly seen complication is diabetic foot ulcer which is easily infected and if left untreated, can lead to necrosis of the foot, and eventually, that part of the foot has to be amputated.
+Another commonly seen complication is diabetic foot ulcers, which is easily infected and if left untreated, can lead to necrosis of the foot.
+Severe cases of this condition even requires amputation.
 Continue reading this article to learn more about the early signs of diabetic foot ulcers and the medications used to treat them.

-Before we talk about diabetic foot ulcers, are you aware of the symptoms of diabetes?
-Symptoms that are commonly associated with diabetes include :
+Before we talk about diabetic foot ulcers, are you aware of these symptoms of diabetes?

 If you experience any of the symptoms above, it’s time to give your doctor a visit to check your blood sugar levels.

-Diabetic foot ulcers often occur at the soles of the feet due to uncontrolled blood sugar levels on top of diabetic neuropathy and peripheral vascular disease.
+Diabetic foot ulcers often occur at the soles of the feet due to uncontrolled blood sugar levels as well as diabetic neuropathy and peripheral vascular disease.
 Diabetic patients with neuropathy usually have a diminished or loss of sensation around the foot.
 That’s why when they get a cut or a wound, it often goes unnoticed.
 Adding to that, their low level of immunity further complicates wound healing.

 Signs of diabetic foot ulcer include :

-• Fever and chills - this usually happens at advanced stages when the infection has spread
+Fever and chills (usually happens at advanced stages when the infection has spread).

 You are probably wondering about who is at high risk of developing this complication.
 Individuals who are more prone to this complication include :